Jeremy115/goywzl.github.io/other/index.md

 ---

 <div class="tiles">
-{% for post in site.categories.about %}
+{% for post in site.categories.other %}
 	{% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->